jonahmende/Spatial_Ecology_in_R_2025/exam_final/CNN_SDM.md

   replace = FALSE             # No replacement (each cell used once) )

-# Extract coordinates of sampled cells
+# Extract only coordinates of sampled cells
 abs_coords <- cells_safe_filtered[abs_sample_indices, c("x", "y")]

 # Create SpatVector of pseudo-absences